SOF-T like 3D-printable tourniquet

 Image not available

-⚠️ WARNING : We strongly ADVICE AGAINST using this tourniquet in the field until further tests have been done. ⚠️
+⚠️ WARNING : We strongly ADVICE AGAINST using this tourniquet in the field until further tests have been done.
+As shown in the section on testing the occlusion pressure is for now dangerously high, and we will soon create a new version where this is fixed. ⚠️

 1 - GliaX 3D-printed tourniquet